siddigss/Games-Hacks/Conquer 3 bot (a private server)/ReadMe.md

 ```

 Both p-values are greater than the typical `0.05` value (our model is good enough, in fact maybe Excellent).
 Something to keep in mind, these data were collected from a Ninja.
-However, from our experience now, the problem is likely find an appropriate alpha.
+However, from our experience now, the problem is likely to find an appropriate alpha.

 ... つづく